-As a careful observer of the budget document, one might wonder why there is a variance in FTE's from the total of the tables above (15.72 FTEs) and the staffing summary (13.33 FTEs).
+As a careful observer of the budget document, one might wonder why there is a variance in FTE's from the total of the tables above (15.55 FTEs) and the staffing summary (13.17 FTEs).
 This year, Wellesley Public Schools implemented My Budget File as the means to track all personnel and as our on-line budget development tool.
-When there is turnover of positions, the system shows a slight change to the FTE's.
-Using van drivers in this example, we have experienced significant turnover this fiscal year.
-Changes to the licensure process on the state level has further complicated the process by extending the time for interested applicants to obtain a license.
-For van drivers, the FY'19 turnover results in the 'add back' of 0.28 FTE's in FY'20 to bring staffing back to level staffing.
-There is a total of 2.39 FTE's added back into level service based on turnover in FY'19.
-These are no new adds but simply returning the position to its original FTE.
+In calculating FTEs, there can be shifts throughout the year.
+These occur for several reasons: staff turnover resulting in unpaid days; overlap of staff due to a medical or maternity leave; etc. There is a total of 2.39 FTE's added back into level service based on turnover in FY'19.
+These are not new adds but simply returning the position to its original FTE.